SolarNetwork/solarnode-handbook/docs/developers/settings/specifier.md

 The [`TitleSettingSpecifier`][TitleSettingSpecifier] defines a simple read-only string-based configurable property.
 The setting defines a `key` that maps to a setter method on its associated component class.
-In the SolarNode GUI the default value is rendered as plain text, like this:
+In the SolarNode UI the default value is rendered as plain text, like this:

 ![Title setting as HTML text](../../images/developers/settings/title-setting.png){width=246}